Categories

 • Ethylhexylglycerin

 I am glad to say that the prolonging pleasure gel for him was a big success.
-I believe the instructions say to apply it just under the head of the penis but I forgot to look and applied the clear gel all over.
-I couldn’t feel a warming sensation; in fact, when I asked, he said he felt normal but it was obviously something wasn’t normal – in a good way!
-He definitely was able to last longer and move in ways that would normally cause him to orgasm nearly instantly.
-In fact, long after the tingling gel had ruined my experiment, I had to ask him to finish up otherwise I am sure he would have lasted longer.
+I believe the instructions say to apply it just under the head of the penis, but I forgot to look and apply the clear gel all over.
+I couldn’t feel a warming sensation; in fact, when I asked, he said he felt normal, but it was obviously something that wasn’t normal – in a good way!
+He was able to last longer and move in ways that would normally cause him to orgasm nearly instantly.
+In fact, long after the tingling gel had ruined my experiment, I had to ask him to finish up; otherwise, I am sure he would have lasted longer.

 Despite its lack of sensation, my husband loved the gel for him.
 It doesn’t seem to numb the penis like so many prolonging products which detract from the pleasure of sex.
 Even if it helps a man last longer, it doesn’t help sex be an enjoyable act.
-This gel has really made us consider similar products but it would be great if it were manufactured and sold separately, in a larger container than the 1/2 oz tube.
+This gel has made us consider similar products, but it would be great if it were manufactured and sold separately in a larger container than the 1/2 oz tube.

 The ingredients in the Pleasure Gel For Him are: